By Terry Corbell

 But even before your launch into your great elevator pitch and seven steps, it’s important to understand why people will buy from you – remember it’s always an emotional decision.

-Admittedly, about 18 percent of customers – in B2B or B2C, alike – will only buy if you’re selling at the cheapest price in the marketplace.
-Yes, one in five prospects will be hardcore — they always insist on paying the cheapest price — no matter what.
+About 18 percent of customers – in B2B or B2C, alike – will only buy if you’re selling at the cheapest price in the marketplace.

-Assuming you’re selling products or services of value, avoid those people.
 Screen them out in the qualification phase before you start your sales process.

 They are the most troublesome.
 Even if they buy, they’re more likely to return their purchase and demand a refund.
-Even if they keep the purchase, they complain the loudest and longest.

-For them, here are the five value perceptions of what your customers sub-consciously think in motivating them to buy from you:
+Focus on people who are motivated by price and value.
+For them, here are the five value perceptions of what your customers sub-consciously think in motivating them to buy from you.

 Image of Company – 15 percent.
 They are concerned about the image of your company in the community.
 Cause-related marketing is a big plus in forging a positive image.
 So is cleanliness and good organization.